jaxwong/tp/docs/UserGuide.md

 ### Listing all events : `list-events`

-Shows a list of all events in the address book.
+Shows a list of **all** events in the address book.
+This removes any filters currently in the event list.

 Format: `list-events`